tessercat/pbx-chat/README.md

 a FreeSWITCH verto endpoint module
 JSON-RPC 2.0 WebSocket client.

-- Reconnect on WebSocket disconnection with backoff on retry.
+- Reconnects on WebSocket disconnection with backoff on retry.
-- Log in on WebSocket connection.
+- Logs in on WebSocket connection.
 - Subscribes to receive
   the channel's presence events
   on client ready.